 Andrew’s webinar: “50 ways to stand out as a translator” – April 2nd, 2014, 120 minutes (English).

 For more information and to register: click here

 Andrew Morris has always been captivated by languages and the mysterious secret worlds they open up.
 This led him initially to a degree in modern languages at Oxford followed by a long career in language teaching and teacher training.
 But when in 2009 a series of chance(?) life events dictated it was time for a major change, a lightbulb flashed in his head… ‘Why not translation?’

 It was a leap of faith… apart from a fascinating correspondence course for translators, his CV as a translator on the first day of his new life was a totally blank sheet.
 But with lots of hard work, some luck, a dollop of inspiration, a drop or two of perspiration and a hitherto undiscovered entrepreneurial spirit, things slowly began to fall into place.
 Now, fewer than five years later, he heads Morristraduction, a thriving boutique agency, working both with other agencies and major direct clients with a primary focus on culture and travel, and outsourcing to a regular team of 20 hand-picked colleagues.
 Business has grown by 475% in that time and the future looks bright…

-But we never leave the past entirely behind, and Andrew’s constant search for new experience along with his background as a teacher and trainer have led him to reconnect with his training skills, offering webinars with the Alexandria Project as well as tailored one-to-one Skype coaching to translators at various levels of their careers…
+But we never leave the past entirely behind, and Andrew’s constant search for new experience along with his background as a teacher and trainer have led him to reconnect with his training skills, offering webinars with the Alexandria Library as well as tailored one-to-one Skype coaching to translators at various levels of their careers…